Macrophage Cell Assays Help Treat Autoimmune and Inflammatory Disease

-Phagocytosis assays can be performed on macrophages using specialized bioparticles or labelled cells.
+Phagocytosis assays can be performed on macrophages using specialized bioparticles or labeled cells.

-Once the macrophage has been differentiated and polarized to the subset of interest, these cells can then be incubated with the bioparticles or labelled cells to initiate phagocytic activity:
+Once the macrophage has been differentiated and polarized to the subset of interest, these cells can then be incubated with the bioparticles or labeled cells to initiate phagocytic activity:

 - When using the bioparticles, the macrophage has the ability to recognize them as foreign, engulfing and internalizing them.
 As the particles/cells are internalized, the acidic environment within the cell triggers fluorescence of the particles.
 This fluorescence can then be measured to determine the phagocytic activity.

-- Similarly, when investigating phagocytosis using labelled target cells, the macrophage is also able to engulf and internalize the cells, with phagocytosis assay quantified by macrophages also positive for the relevant label.
+- Similarly, when investigating phagocytosis using labeled target cells, the macrophage is also able to engulf and internalize the cells, with phagocytosis assay quantified by macrophages also positive for the relevant label.